Introduction

 When you pass the URL https://docs.stripe.com/api

-to the endpoint, it automatically discovers and crawls all documentation sub-pages.
-The endpoint returns the content in your preferred format - whether that’s markdown, HTML, screenshots, links, or metadata.
+to the method, it automatically discovers and crawls all documentation sub-pages.
+The method returns the content in your preferred format (markdown, HTML, screenshots, links, or metadata).

 Firecrawl is a web scraping engine exposed as a REST API.
-You can use it from the command line using cURL or using one of its language SDKs for Python, Node, Go, or Rust.
-For this tutorial, we’ll focus on its Python SDK.
+You can use it from the command line with cURL or through one of its language SDKs for Python, Node, Go, or Rust.
+This tutorial focuses on the Python SDK.

 To get started: